Iran says envisages Iraq role with U.S. if Washington tackles regional militants

 Saudi Arabia last month designated ISIL a terrorist organisation, conveying its concern that young Saudis hardened by battle could come home to target the ruling Al Saud royal family - as happened after earlier wars in Afghanistan and Iraq.

-Reporting by Parisa Hafezi; Writing by William Maclean; Editing by Gareth Jones
+Reporting by Parisa Hafezi; Writing by William Maclean; Editing by Mark Heinrich